Last modify 25 January 2007. Please contact me FIRST! before using any photographs from this page.

 A scan of the front cover of the very complete manual (93K).
 It's much better written and more thorough than the American easel manual ... but unfortunately for most curious American users, it's in Japanese.

 A scan of the manual section detailing the Pyuuta's multiple expansion options (36K).
 Intriguingly, there are several peripherals offered that I don't even think got as far as vapourware for the American Tutors.
-As the icons obviously show, printer interfaces, floppy disk controllers and even an RS-232 interface with an acoustic coupler were envisioned as options; compare this with the selection in the Purcell Pamphlet where inexplicably there is no Expansion Box offered for the Pyuuta, and likewise no coupler offered for the Tutor.
+As the icons obviously show, printer interfaces, floppy disk controllers and even an RS-232 interface with an acoustic coupler were envisioned as options, though the way they were intended to connect is more simplified than the schematic in the Japanese Demo Cartridge.
+Compare this with the selection in the Purcell Pamphlet where there is no Expansion Box offered for the Pyuuta, and likewise no coupler offered for the Tutor.

 As promised, a scan of the Pyuuta carrying case insert (30K).
 Look and see that I wasn't kidding: there's a spot for the RF switchbox too!

 The Pyuuta OS is a schizophrenic beast, mostly in Japanese katakana, but occasionally in English.
-There is no hiragana or kanji support, not surprising in a little 16K computer of its day with its limited resolution, and even the katakana font isn't *that* great (but it works).
-There is no BASIC of any kind, and only the intriguing Japanese GBASIC variant, but the title screen is very similar, and the menu is identical (other than the language).
+There is no hiragana or kanji support, not surprising in a little 16K computer of its day with its limited resolution, and even the katakana font isn't that great (but it works).
+Without the BASIC-1 device there is no BASIC of any kind, only the intriguing Japanese GBASIC variant, but the title screen is very similar, and the menu is identical (other than the language).

 The Pyuuta title screen.
 Unlike the scrolling colour bars of the American